bonomani/devmon/docs/TEMPLATES.md

 ## A core component

-Devmon's templates enable :
+Devmon's templates enable you to:

-- Define specific OIDs
+- Define specific SNMP OIDs to be polled
-- Transform received data
+- Transform data (collected by SNMP or already transformed data)
 - Define thresholds and alarm message
-- Custom Xymon output messages.
+- Define Xymon output messages

 ## Rolling your own
 Crafting your own Devmon template is a breeze.
 You don't need to write a